chukwukap/half-life-smart-contracts/README.md

 - **Custom Hook**: Registered with the pool, the hook is called on every swap, mint, or burn.
 - **Hook Logic**:
   - Checks if the user has enough margin in the Vault.
-  - Calls the Perpetual Pool to update positions and funding.
+  - Calculates and settles PnL and funding.
+  - Handles liquidations and margin slashing.
   - Can revert the transaction if checks fail.
 - **Benefits**:
   - Leverages Uniswap's liquidity and security.